Menu

 • Monaco’s traditional foods include barbagiuan, fougasse, socca, and stocafi.

-• The area around Monaco has an enormous amount of activities and sites to see.
-Places like Eze, France (see our post on this beautiful location, click here), Nice, the French Riviera beaches, and Italy are just a few choices nearby.
+• The area around Monaco has an enormous number of activities and sites to see.
+Eze, France (see our post on this beautiful location; click here), Nice, the French Riviera beaches, and Italy are just a few choices nearby.

 • Breakfast is minimal, but lunch and dinner often have several courses.